 3. Set up an automatic investment plan

-You can have funds transferred on a regular schedule from virtually any checking, savings or money market account at a bank, savings and loan, credit union, or brokerage account.
+You can have funds transferred on a regular schedule from virtually any checking, savings, or brokerage account.
 While it’s generally a good idea to contribute the maximum amount possible to your IRA, any amount invested will help supplement your retirement savings.
 If you cannot commit to contributing the maximum monthly or quarterly amount, start with a lower contribution and gradually increase that amount until you reach the annual contribution limit.

 An automatic contribution also helps ensure your savings will have more time to potentially grow.
 For example, if you begin contributing $400 a month to an IRA in May of each year and contribute that same amount for the next 11 months, your contributions will begin to compound earlier than those made right at the tax filing deadline.4